ernohanninen/SIMPLIcity/README.md

 - `comparison column`: Each sample is associated a category name.
 To exclude a sample from the comparison, set its field to "NA".
 Pairwise comparisons will be made only if there are two category names among samples ("NA" excluded).

 ##### Tiff image metadata file
-File that contains the images and their metadata for each sample.
+File which contains the images and their corresponding metadata for each sample.
 One sample can contain several image channels.
 SIMPLIcity has been tested with images containing max three image channels.
 SIMPLIcity has not been tested with RGB images.
 By default this file is named tiff_input_metadata.csv and the following fields are requried:
 - `sample_name`: Identifier to be used to refer to this sample in the analysis, should correspond sample in sample metadata file.
 Note, the markers among samples should match.
 - `marker`: Marker associated to the channel.
 - `label`: Label used to name the channel in the analysis.